opsone-ch/documentation/www/services/database.md

 ##### Nightly restore

-for a complete restore of the nightly database backup, decompress the backup and import it:
+for a complete restore of the nightly database backup, decompress the backup, import it and remove the .sql file:

 ```
-cd /home/user/backup/
-lzop -d database.sql.lzo
+cd ~/backup/ && lzop -d database.sql.lzo && mysql database < database.sql && rm database.sql
-mysql > database.sql
 ```
 the database.sql.lzo.1 is the backup from yesterday.